 - A roadmap with a revised timeline was approved during the restricted RPCA meeting in Lomé, Togo, 2-4 March 2015.

 Set of instruments

 The “Set of Instruments for Food Crisis Management” is a tool aimed at facilitating the application of the Charter, for which concerned parties committed to « define response options and instruments through the strategic framework for food crisis management depending on food crisis origin and causes ».
 It aims to encourage a better use of response instruments based on the nature, importance and scope of each food and nutritional crisis.
 The Set of Instruments will also facilitate and promote the implementation of the initiative ‘Zero Hunger’ launched by the UN Secretary-General as well as regional initiatives in the Sahel and West Africa, in particular the Global Alliance for Resilience (AGIR), the regional agricultural policies of ECOWAS (ECOWAP) and UEMOA (PAU), Regional Agricultural Investment Plans (PRIA) and their national components (PNIA), by bringing concrete options to operationalise them.
-It is the result of the analysis and synthesis conducted by an expert panel, under the auspices of the RPCA and facilitated by the SWAC Secretariat.
+The context that motivated this first revision is marked by multifactorial food and nutrition crises linked to the combination of various types of shocks: climatic, socio-economic, security and health-related.
+It is the result of analysis and compilation work carried out by a panel of experts under the guidance of the RPCA and coordinated by the SWAC Secretariat.